GearsProgress/Poke_Transporter_GB/README.md

 _Poké Transporter GB WILL modify both your generation 3 and generation 1/2 save file.
 The program is designed to not corrupt anything, but if you do not wish to modify your save file then you should bypass this experience._

 _**Please note that although Poké Transporter GB is no longer in beta, save file backups of both games are still recommended before using... just in case!**._
+_**Poké Transporter GB is also NOT compatible with bootleg versions of any Pokémon game.
+Using a bootleg version WILL cause your Pokémon to disappear!**._

 ## Notes
 Pokémon Transfered using Poké Transporter GB *will* be removed from Red, Blue, Yellow, Gold, Silver, or Crystal.